9magnets/iOS-Developer-and-Designer-Interview-Questions/README.md

 * What are iBeacons?
 * What is Cocoa/Cocoa Touch?
 * Explain in general, what Core Audio, Core Data, and Core Location are, and how they help iOS apps.
-* Describe the roll of SpriteKit and SceneKit.
+* Describe the role of SpriteKit and SceneKit.
 * What is Metal?

 ####[[⬆]](#contents) <a name='code'>Coding Questions:</a>